looker/lookerbot/README.md

 # Lookerbot

-Lookerbot is a bot for [Slack](https://slack.com) integrates with [Looker](https://looker.com) to allow you to query all of your data directly from Slack.
-This enables everyone in your company to share data easily and answer data-driven questions instantly.
-Lookerbot expands Looker URLs in channels and allows you to create custom commands for running saved queries.
+Lookerbot integrates [Slack](https://slack.com) and [Looker](https://looker.com) to put all your data at your fingertips.

+With Lookerbot, everyone in your company can easily share data and answer questions instantly.
+Lookerbot can answer questions, send alerts, and more!

 [![](doc/readme-video-thumb.png)](https://vimeo.com/159130949)